 If you do three simple things well, you can improve any type of blog or content writing.

 1. For new posts, combine your writing skills with sensible keywords.

-2. Change to the second person so you communicate with your reader.
+2. Change to the second person so that you communicate with your reader.

 Do these three things, and your blog will improve out of sight in no time at all.

-But the three tips I have noted here are evergreen and will continue to work for you in the future.
+But the three tips I have noted in this article are evergreen and will continue to work well for you in the future.

 Related Reading: Stop People Copying Your Writing – It’s Impossible